The Twins, too, may be looking for help both sooner and later. Some of the guys on the doorstep fared well today; others didn’t.

 CEDAR RAPIDS KERNELS 2, FORT WAYNE TINCAPS 1

 After “cooling off” yesterday – and by that I mean “not homering” - Adam Walker got back on it this afternoon.
-By hitting a 2-run, sixth-inning home run Walker accounted for enough runs to get the Kernels the win.
+Hitting a 2-run, sixth-inning home run, Walker's blast accounted for enough runs to get the Kernels the win.

 Walker now has 21 home runs and 85 RBI.
-The 21 home runs lead the MWL by six home runs over five others (including Travis Harrison).
+The 21 home runs lead the MWL by six over five others (including Travis Harrison).
 The 85 RBI are also league-leading.
-Former Kernel DJ Hicks had 82, but the next most is Beloit 2B Chris Bostick, who has 70.
-His slugging is 2nd to only super-prospect Byron Buxton.
+Former Kernel DJ Hicks had 82; the current second-place RBI man is Beloit 2B Chris Bostick with 70.
+Walker's slugging is 2nd to only super-prospect Byron Buxton, now at High-A Ft.
+Myers.

 Adam Walker has been swinging such a hot bat, he needs to apply sunscreen to himself.